kevinsorochan/c19can/README.md

 This code generates plots of timelines and trajectories of COVID19 cases and deaths in Canada.
 The plots and some metadata are displayed in a 'flexdashboard' format.
 The report (dashboard .html) is intended to be updated daily.

-To render the markdown and generate a new .html file with current date in the file name, run 'render_rmarkdown.R'

 The data are available at:
 https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html